 VR Hologram very similar to the wii Head Tracking VR demo made famous on youtube.

-Posted August 2, 2010 By: egzthunder1
+Posted August 2, 2010 at 03:00 pm by egzthunder1

 With this enhancement, created by XDA member Fredz, you will have your TF3D music player more finger friendly and with some new options, like left to right Cover flow, add button to go to the first song of the next album, add button to go to the first song of the next album, amongst others.

 The updated version 0.33 features new buttons and animation of the album art.

 Working for Windows Mobile devices with VGA resolutions.